-As a result of the Pandemic, Publishing Support Grants will not be awarded during the 2020-2021 year.
+The means by which this form of support is provided is being assessed this year, and as a result, Publishing Support Grants will not be awarded during the 2021-2022 year.

-Publishing Support Grants are available to help subsidize the cost of publication for scholarly works (e.g., page charges, indexing, editing) limited funds are available.
+Publishing Support Grants are available to help subsidize the cost of publication for scholarly works (e.g., page charges, indexing, editing).
+Limited funds are available.
 Application is made to the appropriate School Dean; there is no specific deadline.